-What Types of Damages Can One Spouse Seek in an Alienation of Affection and Criminal Conversation in North Carolina?
+Why Would One Spouse Seek an Alienation of Affection and Criminal Conversation Claim in North Carolina?

-When alienation of affection and criminal conversation can be established with clear proof, the affected spouse may seek damages directly from the paramour.
+When alienation of affection and criminal conversation can be established with clear proof, the affected spouse may seek damages directly from the third party.

-For an alienation of affection claim, the clock begins ticking from the time the affair started to alienate the affected spouse, which could include the time the contact started to cause discord in the marriage.
+For an alienation of affection claim, the three-year timeframe to file a claim begins when the affair started to alienate the affected spouse

-For a criminal conversation claim, the three-year timeframe could start from the last time the paramour and the cheating spouse had sexual intercourse.
+For a criminal conversation claim, the three-year timeframe could start from the last time the third-party and the cheating spouse engaged in a sexual relationship.

-Contact Our Skilled Alienation of Affection or Criminal Conversation Attorneys in Charlotte, North Carolina Today
+Contact Our North Carolina Alienation of Affection or Criminal Conversation Attorneys

-At the David W. Martin Law Group, our Charlotte family law attorneys are here to listen to your Alienation of Affection or Criminal Conversation challenges, so we can outline all potential strategies that will allow you to pursue the best outcome for your case.
+At the David W. Martin Law Group, our North Carolina family law attorneys are here to listen to your Alienation of Affection or Criminal Conversation challenges, so we can outline all potential strategies that will allow you to pursue the best outcome for your case.